Welcome to the Teen Page!

 Wednesdays, 4pm – 5pm

-Teen Library Advocates (TLA), a service group for students in middle school and high school will meet online on October 7 & 21 and November 4 & 18.
-Complete a TLA application and email it to: email@example.com.
+Teen Library Advocates (TLA), a service group for students in middle school and high school will meet online on November 4 & 18 and December 2 & 16.
+Complete a TLA application and email it to: firstname.lastname@example.org.

 Teen X Change, students in middle school and high school can play games, hang out with friends or get help with homework from SHU students.